mamedev/docs/source/commandline/sdlconfig.rst

 Performance options
 -------------------

-**-[no]multithreading** / **-[no]mt**

-	Enables multithreading for the *final drawing operation*.
-This can help performance on multicore/hyperthreaded systems with slow video cards, but may cause undesired behavior in some games.
-Note that some drivers in MAME and MESS will use multiple threads even when this is set to OFF, assuming **-numprocessors** allows it.
-The default is OFF (*-nomultithreading*).

 **-numprocessors** *<auto|value>* / **-np** *<auto|value>*

 	Specify the number of processors to use for work queues.
 Specifying	"*auto*" will use the value reported by the system or environment variable **OSDPROCESSORS**.
 To avoid abuse, this value is internally limited to 4 times the number of processors reported by the system.
 The default is "*auto*".